spattanaik9/Language-Translation-using-Deep-Learning/README.md

 # Language-Translation-using-Deep-Learning
 This project demonstrates the implementation of a language translation system powered by deep learning techniques and TensorFlow.
 The primary objective is to build a neural machine translation model that can efficiently translate text from one language to another, making it a valuable tool for cross-lingual communication and content localization

+Project Description:
+This project is on machine translation for two "artificial" languages: an "Input Language" and an "Output Language".
+We want to build a model to translate the texts in the "Input Language" to texts in the "Output Language".
+For example, a text in the "Input Language" can be "a g b f a f a e a k a j c f b f c d a k a k c e b g a h a k b d b f b f b d c d " , and its translation to the "Output Language" is "b f c f b f c d a j e f g c e b g a k i j b d b f a k l m b f b d a h ed ee ef a k k eg a k h eh a e ei c d a f ej ek a g d el".

+As a training dataset, a list of 5,000 texts in the Input Language are here, and the corresponding list of 5,000 texts in the Output Language are here.
+(After downloading them, you can use pickle.load(open(path,'rb')) to open them.
+They are two lists of strings in Python.)

+Your task is to design and train a good model, which can take texts in the "Input language" as its input, translate them to the corresponding texts in the "Output Language" and output them.
+(Note: the final output of your code should not include extra tokens such as [start] or [end].
+So if your model's output includes such extra tokens, you need to write a few more lines of code to remove them.)

+Your trained model will be evaluated using a testing set (which is shown below, and is similar to the above training set).
+Its performance will be measured by its "accuracy for words", defined as follows.
+Given a text, a word is a continuous sequence of letters separated by space in the text.
+(For example, the text "b f c ej ek d el" has 7 words: "b", "f", "c", "ej", "ek", "d" and "el".)
+"Accuracy" is defined as the fraction of words in the ground-truth text (in the Output Language) that are shown correctly in your model's output.
+(For example, if the ground-truth text is "b f c ej ek d el" and your model's output is "b c el", then your result has 1 correct word and 6 mistaken words (since the ground-truth text has 7 words in total).
+If your model's output is "b c el ej ek a b c d f g", then your result has 3 correct words and 4 mistaken words.)